SAP-samples/teched2021-IIS162/exercises/ex4/README.md

 1. Schedule and Kick-off Fit-to-Standard Workshop
 <br> Scheduling a workshop is an activity that usually happens  in office or collaboration tools.
 Let's assume that the workshop was scheduled and the right people were invited.
 <br> ![](2021-11-11-20-37-20.png)
+> Before proceeding in this exercise please ensure the Project filter shows the Project you created.
+Since this is a shared system please ensure always that you are in the correct Project before proceeding

 <br> (1) Set Scope Filter to the scope name (e.g. "Plant Berlin") you defined in the previous Excercise.
 <br> (2) Set Assigned Role Filter to "Business Process Expert".
 <br> (3) Check there are a few tasks generated for your scope e.g. "Schedule Fit to Standard", "Conduct Fit to Standard", or "Approve Requirements by Generating Implementation Tasks".